-We recognise that part-time jobs are a great way to earn money and gain valuable experience while you are at university.
-We support you by advertising vacancies, supporting your search, and getting through the application process.
-On this page you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work and legal minimum wage.
+A part-time job is a great way to earn money and gain valuable experience while you are at University.
+We support you by advertising vacancies, supporting your search, and getting you through the application process.
+On this page, you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work on a student visa.

 Where are part-time jobs advertised?

-Every year we advertise thousands of opportunities on UniHub.
-These will generally be opportunities with employers we already have relationships with and who are looking for SHU students to fill their roles.
+Handshake is the place to search for part-time and campus jobs.
+These will generally be opportunities with employers we already have relationships with and who are looking for Hallam students to fill their roles.

 You can also look for adverts in local news sources like The Sheffield Star.